linkedin/dustjs/guides/context-helpers.md

 Context helpers can read values out of any level of the Dust context passed to the template, not just the current scope.

 Remember that Dust contexts are "stacks" of objects, and that Dust can read upwards through multiple levels.
-For a refresher on contexts, see [Contexts](/contexts).
+For a refresher on contexts, see [Helper API](/docs/helper-api/).

 ```
 {